Papilon-Savunma/PapilonIDRecognitioniOS-SDK/README.md

 PapilonIDRecognitioniOS-SDK is a robust SDK that offers ID recognition features for various countries' ID cards, passports, and driving licenses.

 ## Getting Started

-To run the example project, clone the repo, and run `pod install` in the IDRecognitionDemo directory first.

 ### Prerequisites

 - iOS 13+